OpenRhaq/TaijutsuMaster/README.md

-I’m @TaijutsuMaster
+Hi!
+I'm @OpenRhaq
-I am introvert ,  Im currently a Tech staff
+I am currently a Technical/System Engineer
-I want to learn programming, I currently studying a Python I know basic config Proxmox, PFsense, Networking (Vlan, Trunk, and Link Aggregate) And I exploring and still learning, and i want to have a financial stable life.
+I want to learn programming, I currently studying a Python/Django I know basic config Proxmox, PFsense, Networking (Vlan, Trunk, and Link Aggregate) And I exploring and still learning, and i want to have a financial stable life.